Lincoln Bicycle Accident Lawyer

 As long as you are found to be less than 50 percent responsible for your bicycle accident in Lincoln, you will still be eligible for damages.
 If you are allocated more than the majority share of fault for the crash, your ability to recover compensation will be barred.

-Bicyclists are known as vulnerable road users, or individuals who have the highest risk of suffering fatal injuries in traffic accidents.
+Bicyclists are vulnerable road users with the highest risk of suffering fatal injuries in traffic accidents.
 According to the Nebraska Department of Transportation, 174 cyclists were injured and 1 died in 2020.
 Many bicyclists’ lives are never the same after getting involved in accidents.

 Types of injuries often suffered in bike accidents include: